marknduncan/rentoast2/README.md

 # RenToast2

-The re-incarnation of RenToast, rewritten using SDL2 and with some improvements over the original.
+The re-incarnation of RenToast, rewritten using SDL2 and with some improvements over the original (highscore, performance, etc...)